CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 -   **3rd Attempt:** If you haven’t chosen a default description the system will move onto the meta description of the article being viewed or of the first one displayed in Blog or Featured view.
 -   **4th attempt:** If the first three options return no description its on to the intro text of the article being viewed or of the first one displayed in Blog or Featured view.
 The plugin will attempt to extract the first 300 words of the intro text and use those as your description.
+-   **5th attempt:** If a description still hasn't been found and you have added a **Fallback** description it will be used as the last resort.

 ##### Image